 - Travel hair gel or spray (this was for my boys)

 - Makeup – I LOVE makeup and rarely go outside without it – but don’t overdo this!
-Any more than a handful of essentials is too much!
+Any more than a handful of essentials is too much and shouldn’t be on your packing list for Europe!

 - Medication + Vitamins – Don’t forget any prescriptions you have.
 I always bring Childrens Tylenol and cough medicine too… just in case!